shreyansh26/SRST-18/README.md

 ----------------------

 * **Approaches** - The approaches used to solve the problem
-	* Best PoS Sequenc
+	* Best PoS Sequence
 	* Language Model
-	* Reinflecction-Baseline
+	* Reinflection-Baseline

 * **dataset** - The dataset of the shared task

+* **resources** - Collection of resources used for reference

 * **Reports** - The reports and presentations of the project

-* **resources** - Collection of resources used for reference

-To get an overall understanding of our approach, please go through our final [report](Reports/iit-bhu-varanasi.pdf)
+To get an overall understanding of our approach, please go through our final [report](Reports/iit-bhu-varanasi.pdf).